Mina267/Embedded-Linux/Embedded-Linux/04-U-boot/README.md

 Set the `bootcmd` value to display a custom message during boot.

 1. Navigate to **Boot options**.
-2. Write your preferred message (e.g., "from Anas to world, helloooooo").
+2. Write your preferred commands

 ## 7. Build U-Boot